 After a week of onboarding in Ottawa, I went out to BC to spend some time with my mother.
 She was settling into a new home, but here and there, among the books and blankets and odds and ends, I could still catch a whiff of my father and his cigarettes.
 That’s when I discovered that it’s really hard to win an argument with a dead man.
 No matter how often I said, “But free speech!” he didn’t answer; eventually, his silence wore me down and I emailed in my resignation.

-I’ve also discovered that trying to hold people accountable close to home gives me hope in a way that righteous rage against distant monsters does not.
+Trying to hold people accountable close to home gives me hope in a way that righteous rage against distant monsters does not.
 Just as no single cigarette will give someone cancer, no single hard question will make them decide to live up to their principles, but each one might improve the odds, and believing that is important right now.
-I know some people find my stridency awkward, but I’d rather make them uncomfortable than lose another argument with my dad.
+Some people find my stridency awkward, but I’d rather lose a friend who isn’t willing to take a stand than lose another argument with my dad.